 Self-guided tours are also available so you can take your own time, and enjoy the many original displays and unique collections at Beenleigh Historical Village & Museum.

-The Village is open seven days from 9.00am to 3.00pm except on Christmas Day, Good Friday, Easter Sunday, and ANZAC Day.
+Normally, the Village is open seven days from 9.00am to 3.00pm except on Christmas Day, Good Friday, Easter Sunday, and ANZAC Day.

 The Gallery in the Corridor is also open 7 days a week.
 Come down and view, or purchase, the amazing, professional, local artwork on display at the Gallery.
 Visit the Facebook page for more information on the Gallery in the Corridor: www.facebook.com/